 Nursing: Traditional (RN) Track or LPN to RN Track

 The Dual Admission nursing program at ARCC remains designed to be completed in as little as four years of full-time study.
-Successful completion of five semesters leads to the option for an Associate of Science Degree in Nursing offered by Anoka-Ramsey Community College and eligibility to take the NCLEX RN licensure examination.
-Nursing students may then continue for three additional semesters leading to a Bachelor of Science degree with a major in Nursing (BSN) offered by Metropolitan State University or Minnesota State University Moorhead.
+Successful completion of in as few as four semesters leads to the option for an Associate of Science Degree in Nursing offered by Anoka-Ramsey Community College and eligibility to take the NCLEX RN licensure examination.
+Nursing students may then continue for additional semesters leading to a Bachelor of Science degree with a major in Nursing (BSN) offered by Metropolitan State University or Minnesota State University Moorhead.
 Nursing courses at ARCC are offered daytime only during the spring and fall semester.